open-feature/flagd/web-docs/faq.md

 # Frequently Asked Questions

 > Why do I need this?
-Can't I just use envronment variables?
+Can't I just use environment variables?

 Feature-flags are not environment varianles.
 If you don't need to update your flag values without restarting your application, target specific users, randomly assign values for experimentation, or perform scheduled roll-outs, you don't need feature flags and you can probably use simple static configuration.